Trades & Labor Alabama (AL) Rank #45 of 50

 90th Percentile $67,860

 The largest employment areas for truck drivers in Alabama include Birmingham, Huntsville, Montgomery, and Mobile.
-Salaries in major metro areas may be higher due to increased demand and cost of living.
+Salaries vary by city based on local cost of living and demand.

 How to Become a Truck Driver in Alabama